FredHutch/FAUST_Nextflow/documentation/HOW_TO_BUILD_THE_FAUST_NEXTFLOW_DOCKER_IMAGE.md

 In order to `deploy` the `Docker` image that is created you are required to have access to the repository being published to.

-The current repository being published to is `https://hub.docker.com/orgs/rglab`.
+The current repository being published to is [RGLab on DockerHub](https://hub.docker.com/orgs/rglab).
 Please make sure you have access to this.

 # Process